 1. Vaccination – the artificial stimulation of an antibody-mediated immune response

 The coronavirus pandemic has turned the attention of the public to the subject of vaccination.
-When will a vaccine be available?
-Will it be possible to make enough vaccine for everyone?
-Who should be vaccinated first?
+What are the benefits and risks of vaccines?
+Who benefits most and for how long?
+How big are the differences between the various types of vaccines?
 In order to understand exactly what vaccination is, what types exist, and how vaccines work, it is useful to know the basics of the human immune system and what is known as acquired immunity.
 This is explained in detail in the first part of the Data4Life series of articles on immunity.
 Acquired immunity can be summed up as follows: When the body comes into contact with a disease-causing microbe (pathogen), the response to the pathogen is stored in the immunological memory in the form of tailored antibodies.
 When the body encounters the same pathogen a second time, the defense mechanisms responsible for antibody production are activated immediately.

 Although there are reports of very simple forms of vaccination being used as early as the fifteenth century in China and India, the story of modern vaccinations is generally considered to begin with the work of Edward Jenner .
 Virtually unknown among the general public, the English doctor and scientist is referred to by specialists as the “father of immunology.”
 His work in the eighteenth century focused on cowpox (Variolae vaccinae), from which the word “vaccine” is derived.
 Jenner’s research led to the development of a widely available vaccine against smallpox that saved countless lives .
 Since these initial groundbreaking discoveries, the production of vaccines has undergone constant development and the resulting global vaccination programs are regarded as a revolution in healthcare.

 All vaccines work on the same basic principle: to prepare the body to fight a pathogen that it has not encountered before.
 This can be achieved through active or passive vaccination (immunization) .